BaileyAndrew/antGLasso-Implementation/README.md

 I did some mild math tricks to do a whole-matrix lasso instead of a row-by-row lasso, which was a major speedup.
 This results in a single lasso call per flip-flop.
 I then removed the lasso per flip-flop, having only a single lasso at the very end.
 This means that we're finding the dense solution's fixed point, and then lassoing it (as opposed to approaching the fixed point with the lasso solution).
+An effect of this is that it seems there is more variance in the quality of the outputs.
 It typically runs in a fraction of a second (0.3-0.6), but if you're unlucky it may run in a little over a second (1.3) if it takes many iterations to solve.

 **Possible improvements?**: This has been very heavily optimized - I'm even directly calling LAPACK (Fortran) functions in some places!